 - 1. Close the sprayer valve and shut off the sprayer pump. - 2.
-Stop the machine on a level surface and shut off the engine. - 3.
+Stop the machine on a level surface, shut off the engine, and disconnect the kill cord from the operator presence sensor. - 3.
 Remove the clogged nozzle and clean it using a spray bottle of water and a toothbrush. - 4.
 Install the nozzle.